kstrebel/kstrebel.github.io/content/paralax.md

 [extra.paralax.features]
 [extra.paralax.features.one]
-icon = "flash_on"
+icon = "music_note"
 title ="Music"
-text = "yo im real good at music"
+text = "I enjoy writing pieces that adapt to fit a game's current mood and have enough variance to stay unpredictable and interesting."

 [extra.paralax.features.two]
-icon = "group"
+icon = "speaker"
 title = "Sound Design"
-text = "ayy sounds can happen"
+text = "Each project has its own style, and I like working to fit that style and make each sound effect unique."

 [extra.paralax.features.three]
-icon =  "settings"
+icon =  "keyboard_voice"
 title =  "Audio Recording"
-text = "if only i could get soundcloud players in these text boxes, ya know???"
+text = "What really breathes life into a soundscape is the individuality of performers and their instruments.
+I like to be part of that process of working towards recordings we're all happy with."

 +++